|Major Groups > Boletes > Tylopilus > Tylopilus rubrobrunneus|

 by Michael Kuo

-Ecology: Mycorrhizal with hardwoods (especially oaks and Beech) but also in mixed woods or under Eastern Hemlock; growing alone, scattered, or gregariously; summer and fall; widely distributed east of the Rocky Mountains, and recorded from Texas.
+Ecology: Mycorrhizal with oaks and other hardwoods; growing alone, scattered, or gregariously; summer and fall; widely distributed in North America east of the Rocky Mountains.
+The illustrated and described collections are from Illinois.

-Pore Surface: Whitish becoming pinkish and finally dingy brown; bruising brownish; pores circular, 1-2 per mm; tubes to 20 mm.
+Pore Surface: Whitish, becoming pinkish and finally dingy brown; bruising pinkish to brownish; pores circular, 2–3 per mm; tubes to 10 mm deep.

-Stem: 6-20 cm long; 1-5 cm thick; more or less equal when young, but usually enlarging toward the base with maturity; whitish to brownish or purplish; typically with olive-brown stains or bruising this color; smooth, or sometimes very finely reticulate near the apex.
+Stem: 7–14 cm long; 1.5–4 cm thick; more or less equal, or club-shaped; whitish to brownish or brown; typically developing olive to olive-brown stains or bruising olive; bald; sometimes very finely reticulate near the apex; basal mycelium white.

-Flesh: Thick and white; sometimes discoloring olive around worm holes.
+Flesh: Thick and white; unchanging when sliced; soft; often discolored olive around worm holes.

 Odor and Taste: Taste very bitter; odor not distinctive.